-So, my boyfriend of almost 4 years finished his commercial pilot training and landed a job with EasyJet (cue round of applause!)… And I finished and passed my second year of Uni (hold the applause… it’s really not that impressive).
-To celebrate, we took a trip to one of the most remote parts of the Portuguese Algarve– Sagres.
-Having never been to Portugal before, we didn’t know what to expect.
+So, we took a trip to one of the most remote parts of the Portuguese Algarve– Sagres.
+Having never been to Portugal before, we had no idea what to expect.

 As we both have massive loans to eventually pay off, we booked a budget aparthotel called Don Tenorio in Sagres.
 As I tell you more about this enchanting place, I must begin with pointing out that this is the PERFECT area to stay in if you have a car, enjoy hiking, nature, beaches, good food, and tranquillity.
 We rented a car for the week and were able to see some quaint little towns, some amazing beaches and do some hiking as well.
 We had easy access to both the south and west coast and were able to really feel like part of the community since the area was short of tourists.